 Why buy an ENERGY STAR certified clothes washer?

 Through superior design and system features, ENERGY STAR clothes washers clean clothes using 25 percent less energy than standard washers.
 Full-sized washers use up to 25 gallons of water per load, compared to the 40 gallons used by a conventional model.
 Over one year, water saved adds up to as much as 3,000 gallons!

 ENERGY STAR certified clothes washers also extract more water from clothes during the spin cycle, reducing the amount of drying time necessary.
 This saves energy and wear and tear on your clothes.

-See information on our ENERGY STAR clothes washer cash incentives to find out how you can get cash back on your new premium-efficiency ENERGY STAR qualified clothes washer.
+See information on our ENERGY STAR clothes washer cash incentives to find out how you can get cash back on your new premium-efficiency ENERGY STAR clothes washer.

-When you begin shopping for a new ENERGY STAR qualified clothes washer, here are some things to remember:
+When you begin shopping for a new ENERGY STAR clothes washer, here are some things to remember: